Flash in other media: Teen Titans animated series

 Kid Flash as he appears in Teen Titans.

 The Wally West incarnation of Kid Flash appears in Teen Titans, voiced by Michael Rosenbaum.

 Batman: The Brave and the Bold

 The Barry Allen, Jay Garrick, and Wally West incarnations of Flash appear in Batman: The Brave and the Bold, respectively voiced by Alan Tudyk, Andy Milder, and Hunter Parrish.

 Young Justice

 Wally West, Barry Allen, Bart Allen, and Jay Garrick appear in Young Justice.
 Wally is voiced by Jason Spisak, Jay is voiced by Geoff Pierson, Bart is voiced by Jason Marsden, and Barry is voiced by George Eads in the first two seasons and by James Arnold Taylor in later seasons.

 Mad

-The Flashes (Jay Garrick, Barry Allen, and Wally West with Bart Allen as Kid Flash) appear in Mad where they try to appeal to Superman, Batman, and Wonder Woman about being called "Super Friends."
+The Flashes (Jay Garrick, Barry Allen, and Wally West with Bart Allen as Kid Flash) appear in the Mad segment "That's What Super Friends Are For", where they try to appeal to Superman, Batman, and Wonder Woman about being called "Super Friends."